 If major changes or repairs are being made to the lines themselves, the system needs to be pressure tested before use.
 This involves pumping air into the lines to 14-15 lbs. pressure and then watching a pressure gauge to see if it drops.

 The gas supply to all appliances must be turned off before the pressure is applied because the regulators in the appliances are not designed to handle such high pressure and may be damaged.
 Besides, they will probably leak and thus make the system fail the pressure test.

 I was once told by a licensed, bonded, insured plumbing and heating company that my house had failed the pressure test and all the gas lines would have to be replaced; when the problem was, they had not noticed a gas dryer and shut off the gas to it.

-At the factory the guy building gas lines knows the floor plan by heart and the lines are built in one area and carried as a unit to the installation area.
+At the factory, the guy building gas lines knows the floor plan by heart and the lines are built in one area and carried as a unit to the installation area.
 That means that he doesn’t have to worry about things like unions (pipe not labor).
-He has all the room he needs to work and is never going to have take anything apart.
+He has all the room he needs to work in and will never have to take anything apart.
 What does he worry about?
-He wants to be sure there are no leaks during the final factory testing because then he would have to go find and fix them.So is there any chance they might be overtightened and difficult to disassemble?
+He wants to be sure there are no leaks during the final factory testing because then he would have to go find and fix them.So, is there any chance they might be over-tightened and difficult to disassemble?

-When someone says to you, as a guy did to me, “could you run a gas line over to the laundry area so we could use our perfectly good gas dryer in this house?” don’t be to quick to say yes.
+When someone says to you, as a guy did to me, “could you run a gas line over to the laundry area so we could use our perfectly good gas dryer in this house?” don’t be too quick to say yes.
 It sounds so simple, unless you know it means you will have to cut the line, remove the cut pieces and have them threaded, shorten them a little to allow for the T you will have to put in and then pressure test.
-During the pressure test you are very likely to discover that in the process of cutting and removing the pipe you managed to create leaks farther down the line.
+During the pressure test, you are likely to discover that in cutting and removing the pipe, you created leaks farther down the line.
 I spent almost two days on this “simple” little favor and had to replace half the gas line in the house.